 Before I became an author, I worked as a children’s librarian, and then a children’s entertainer—a puppeteer.
 I traveled all over the USA, putting on shows with hand puppets and shadow puppets.
 I also worked on a television show and I visited schools to teach children how to write scripts, make puppets, rehearse, and perform for an audience.

-I began creating picture books after I heard a talk by picture book author-illustrator Uri Shulevitz.
+I began creating picture books after hearing a talk by picture book author-illustrator Uri Shulevitz.
 He told us that a picture book is a small theater.
 “Right!”
 I said to myself.
 “A puppet theater is also a small theater.
-I know a lot about small theaters, and I should write a picture book!”
-I did, and it became the first of thirty-five I’ve had published.
+I know a lot about small theaters.
+I should write a picture book!”
+So I did, and it became the first of thirty-five picture books I’ve had published.
 My best-selling picture book by far is WILD ABOUT BOOKS illustrated by Marc Brown, which won the E.B.
 White Read-Aloud Award.
 All my picture books are meant to be read out loud.

 My newest picture book is THE GREAT DICTIONARY CAPER, illustrated by Eric Comstock.This is the story of how the words escape from Noah Webster's Dictionary and run away to LexiCon in Hollyword.
 They have fun putting on an onomatopoeia parade and getting together with other words like themselves—the action verbs, the anagrams, the archaic words, the rhymers.
 In the end, when their antics spin out of control, Webster has to coax them back into alphabetical order.